-Spread the pine nuts on a baking sheet and bake at 375°F, stirring occasionally, until golden-brown, 5 to 10 minutes.
+Preheat oven to 375 F. Spread the pine nuts on a baking sheet and bake until very lightly golden-brown, about 4 minutes (watch carefully – they can start to burn quickly).
 Let cool.

 Use a food processor to break up the almond paste into a granulated form.
 Gradually add the sugar and mix well.
 Put in large bowl and set aside.